 They ruin sports’ historical moments

 No matter the sport, games often get condensed into one particular moment.
 While the final score is determined as a result of an entire game, there is always one defining moment during a particular game.
 Moreover, sometimes that defining moment is the final play, which also determines the winner of the game.
 Think about the greatest sports’ moments you’ve seen or personally experienced.
 Now, imagine that those moments were subjected to replays.
 Puff, that initial magic is gone.
-Those are the most special moments in sports, and using replays means ruining them for fans.
+Dissecting or questioning these special real-time moments in replays means ruining them for fans.

 Imperfections make perfection